BeAllAround/S2S-Compilers-Blog-Series-Public/Understanding Switch Case Statements/README.md

 This is a big concern if we are jumping to computed gotos that are defined outside of the current scope.
 Therefore, we can't treat computed gotos as normal gotos.
 If we treat computed gotos loosely, that can result in unpredictable bugs like this similar to the long jump.

-It is relevant to our discussion since we can have nested switch cases.
+This is relevant to our discussion as we can have nested switch cases.

 ```c
 switch(type) {